memgraph/pymgclient/docs/source/introduction.rst

 * Preqrequisites of `mgclient`_:

   * CMake 3.8 or newer
-  * OpenSSL 1.0.2 or newer
-  * OpenSSL 1.0.2 or newer header files
+  * OpenSSL 1.0.2 or newer (but not OpenSSL 3.0) and its header files

 Building on Linux
 *****************